ClusterHQ/flocker/INSTALL.rst

 Create a zfs pool.
 The following create a pool as a file in ``/``::

-   truncate -s 2G /flocker-pool
+   mkdir -p /opt/flocker
+   truncate --size 1G /opt/flocker/pool-vdev
-   zpool create flocker /flocker-pool
+   zpool create flocker /opt/flocker/pool-vdev

 Client
 ------